chris-wood/draft-unreliable-ohttp/draft-wood-ohai-unreliable-ohttp.md

 ## Gateway Performance and Security

-In privacy-preserving data collection systems, it is important that client reports containing their individual measurements are separated from any client identifying information, including their IP address.
+In some privacy-preserving data collection systems such as {{STAR}}, it is important that client reports containing their individual measurements are separated from any client identifying information, including their IP address.
 A protocol like the {{STAR}} proposal, which otherwise enforces privacy through filtering for heavy-hitters in the report data,